 Can local courts intervene in proceedings?

 The local courts can intervene in proceedings in order to perform certain functions of assisting and supervising the arbitration.
 In this respect, a local court may assist by exercising its compulsion powers to remove any impediments that may prevent arbitration from taking place.
-For instance, the local court may order the production of evidence where a party or third party to arbitration refuses production before the arbitral tribunal (and such order is fully enforceable).
+For instance, the local court may assist the arbitral tribunal by exercising compulsion or penalising witnesses and experts, or it may order the production of evidence where a party or third party to arbitration refuses production before the arbitral tribunal (and such order is fully enforceable).
 The local court may also examine a challenge against an arbitrator if the parties fail to agree on a different procedure.